bsidesbrisbane/production/_posts/2019/2019-04-18-What-Is-Security-BSides.md

 ---
 layout: post
 title: "So what is Security BSides?"
 tags: about
+published: true
 ---

 ## About Security BSides
 [Security BSides](https://www.securitybsides.org/) is a community-driven information security conference that provides a platform for cybersecurity enthusiasts, professionals, and experts to share knowledge and collaborate.
 Established in [2009](https://www.securitybsides.org.uk/), the organisation focuses on creating inclusive and accessible events, fostering networking opportunities, and promoting grassroots involvement in the security community.